life0fun/growingtree/appom/README.md

 ## CSS and Animations

-We are using scss for our styling. `config.rb` specifies the input and out directories for scss and css. `compass compile` will generated css file to out/public directory so html can include those css directly.
+We are using scss for our styling. `config.rb` specifies the input and out directories for scss and css. `compass compile` will generate css file to out/public directory so html can include those css directly.

 1. The difference between animation and transform is that, animation will return to its original state after animation done, while transition will keep translated state.